Measure Query Panel

 The presets cover 95% of business-display needs; the tail (custom suffix strings, dynamic currency from a column) is not in v1 and is deferred to a future phase.

-Any column header can be clicked to sort the grid.
 Sort is client-side — the data in the grid is already present, and re-sorting does not re-run the query.
 This matters because a sort of a 720-row grid is instant, but a sort that re-queries would not be on most warehouses.
+There is no separate sort toolbar; the headers carry the full control.

 Sorting is stable across pagination within the grid view (for large result sets).
-The Route badge and chips are unaffected by sort.
+The Route badge and slicers are unaffected by sort.

 Export